This course is only available for students in the BA International Studies who have passed Mandarin 1 Beginners.

 This course aims at the development of communicative skills, with a special focus on listening and speaking skills.
 The expanding of cultural knowledge about China and its people is an integral part of the course.

-Expending the knowledge acquired in the first semester (with the course Chinese for Beginners, the learner will master basic Chinese grammar constructions and expressions, enabling him/her to handle basic daily conversations.
+Expanding the knowledge acquired in the first semester (with the course Chinese for Beginners), the learner will master basic Chinese grammar constructions and expressions, enabling him/her to handle basic daily conversations.

 Learners will be able to read and understand short, simple texts on familiar matters containing the highest frequency vocabulary.
 They can also catch the main point in short, clear messages and announcements. (roughly corresponding to CEFR A2 level)